-Surrey Heathland Partnership has been looking after lowland heathland for 25 years.
-We work with a range of partners and clients to manage heaths across the county and southeast of England.
-Partners involved with the Partnership meet as a steering group twice a year.
+The Surrey Heathland Partnership has been looking after beautiful lowland heathland sites for over 25 years.
+We work with a wide range of partners, clients and parish councils to manage the valuable heaths across the county and into the southeast of England.

-A major role of the Surrey Heathland Partnership now is contract management.
-The team's first hand knowledge of heathland management helps to ensure work is delivered by contractors to a high standard and at competitive prices.
+The major role of the Surrey Heathland Partnership is contract management.
+The team's first hand extensive knowledge of heathland management helps to ensure work is delivered by contractors to the highest standard and at competitive prices.

 - We assist with grant applications and preparing management plans

-- We organise and run practical land management, providing specialist advice and working with local communities
+- We organise and run practical land management work, working in close contact with approved countryside contractors

-- We run grazing programmes on some heathland sites in a project management role
+- We run/manage grazing programmes on some heathland sites for our partner authorities

 What is heathland?

 Lowland heathland is an open landscape generally covered in heathers, gorse and tree scrub.
 It can also include bracken, acid grassland, bogs, bare sandy or peaty ground, scattered trees and water.

 In Surrey there are two main heathland types – the Thames Basin heaths in the north west of the county and the Wealden Greensand heaths in the south west and centre.
 Additionally there is some heathland overlying the chalk of the North Downs.